Courses

 • FRE 385 (3) Quantitative Methods for Business and Resource Management (Term 2)

-• RES 520 (3) Climate Change: Science, Technology and Sustainable Development (Term 1) *If you are interested in this course, contact the instructor listed in SSC.
+• RES 520 (3) Climate Change: Science, Technology and Sustainable Development (Term 1) *If you are interested in this course, contact the instructor directly.

 **Students can only register for ONE upper-level undergraduate elective course (3xx/4xx course code, 3 credits) in the MLWS program.
 Electives should primarily be graduate courses (5xx course code).